itsnamgyu/TIW/README.md

 - If you're looking at your phone, you're not in bed.
 - If you went back to bed, you didn't wake up yet.
+- You may document your falling asleep time as the last time you looked at your phone.

 ## Log